Lab 2: Manipulator dynamics simulation¶

 What are the effects of modifying the dynamics parameters of the arm?

-You can modify some of the following parameters inside the dynamics_params.yaml
+You can modify some of the following parameters inside the dynamics_params.yaml: m1, m2, b1, b2, and g.

 Run different experiments and plot the data to see the effects of those parameters.

-Plotjuggler is an excellent tool to visualize ROS topics data, and it also gives you some options to manipulate the data.
-However, sometimes you'll like to use a more powerful tool to manipulate the data such as matlab or python (with matplotlib).
+PlotJuggler is an excellent tool for visualizing ROS topic data, and it also offers options to manipulate data.
+However, sometimes you may want to use a more powerful tool such as MATLAB or Python (with matplotlib).

-Plotjuggler allows you to save the data in csv format.
-This way, you can easily import the data with your preferred software to plot it.
-Below is an expample:
+PlotJuggler allows you to save data in CSV format, which you can then easily import into your preferred software.
+Below is an example:

 -